Archive

 On April 17, UC Berkeley announced the passing of bill 160, 11-9, the Senate voted to divests ASUC funds from companies affiliated with the Israeli military and encourages the UC system to do the same.

-In a telephone interview with Columbia Professor Katherine Franke, spoke person for a group of over 100 faculty members, she expressed their endorsement to the academic boycott of Israel.
 “As faculty and officers of Columbia University we look to TIAA-CREF(Teachers Insurance and Annuity Association) to invest our retirement account funds wisely and ethically,” she added, “We cannot tolerate the idea that one day we may live on retirement income that finds its source in the profitability of the illegal occupation.”

-The BDS movement and academic boycott is growing and will not stop until UN forces Israel to comply with its international obligations.
-In the mean time, the clock is ticking, add your voice and side with truth, justice and peace.
+The BDS movement and academic boycott is growing and will not stop until UN forces Israel to comply with its international obligations. she said.

 On Wednesday 08, when the Coast Report publication run its edition, my article ‘Divesting from Israel’, was nowhere to be found.
 On Wednesdays, after we pick up the print edition of the newspaper, the Coast Report; staff writers and our teacher/adviser change views on the newspaper edition, needless to say, I was very mad because my article was not published.
 The teacher said that some articles were not run, because they did not have space.

 I did not mention anything and waited until next Monday to ask, if the last week articles were going to be printed on the next publication.
 Immediately she said, “If you talking about the Israel article, she said, it won’t be published, because it is to insensitive.
-She said, that there are tons of facts that need to be corroborated, to which I said, I credited the sources, and I made a telephone interview with Professor Katherine Franke, from Colombia University, and all the information was verified.
+She said that there are tons of facts that need to be corroborated, to which I said, I credited the sources, and I made a telephone interview with Professor Katherine Franke, from Colombia University, and all the information was verified.

 My teacher was not too happy about my article, then she asked me, where did I took the other information?, I said, from their respective News papers (Universities and colleges).